Timothy Greenfield-Sanders: Film

 In 2010 and 2011, Greenfield-Sanders directed and produced The Latino List: Volumes 1 & 2.
 Both films aired on HBO.
 His portraits from the series were exhibited at the Brooklyn Museum of Art and the High Museum in Atlanta.
 In 2012, he completed another film, About Face: Supermodels Then and Now, an examination of beauty through the eyes and lives of supermodels from the 1950s to the 1980s.
-This documentary premiered at The Sundance Film Festival and aired on HBO on July 30, 2012.
-He also directed and produced, "The Out List", which aired on HBO on October 27, 2013, just as the United States Supreme Court ruled on marriage equality.
+This documentary premiered at the Sundance Film Festival and aired on HBO on July 30, 2012.
+He also directed and produced The Out List, which aired on HBO on June 27, 2013, just as United States v.
+Windsor was decided.
+Edith Windsor attended the HBO premiere event in New York.

-On September 23, 2014, Greenfield-Sanders aired, on PBS' American Masters series, "The Boomer List", which starred well-known persons representing each of the baby boomer years of 1946–1964.
+On September 23, 2014, Greenfield-Sanders aired, on PBS' American Masters series, The Boomer List, which starred well-known persons representing each of the baby boomer years of 1946–1964.
 His portraits of the 19 subjects were exhibited at the Newseum in Washington, D.C.
 On September 25, 2015, his film The Women's List aired on PBS' American Master series.
 His portraits of subjects from the documentary along with 35 other images of women, from his archive, were exhibited through December 31, 2015, at the Hearst Tower Alexey Brodovitch Gallery.

-In 2016, Greenfield-Sanders directed and produced, The Trans List.
+In 2016, Greenfield-Sanders directed and produced The Trans List.
 Trans journalist and author, Janet Mock, conducted the interviews.
 The film received grants from The Ford Foundation, The Arcus Foundation and The Annenberg Foundation.
 Among the eleven subjects were Caitlyn Jenner and Laverne Cox.
 It aired December 5, 2016, on HBO.
 In addition to the documentary, Greenfield-Sanders photographed 29 other trans subjects to include in his "list" survey exhibition at the Annenberg Space for Photography.
 This exhibition was the first time that all 151 portraits from the Black, Latino, Out, Women's and Trans 'list' projects were presented together.
 On December 4, 2016, Greenfield-Sanders was profiled on CBS Sunday Morning by Serena Altschul.

 Greenfield-Sanders' latest film, Toni Morrison: The Pieces I Am, premiered on January 27, 2019, at the Sundance Film Festival.
 The film explores the extraordinary life and artistry of Toni Morrison, the legendary Nobel laureate.
 Interviewees include Morrison, Hilton Als, Angela Davis, Fran Lebowitz, Walter Mosley, Sonia Sanchez, and Oprah Winfrey, among others.
-Toni Morrison: The Pieces I Am won numerous film festival awards, the 2020 NAACP Image Award for Outstanding Documentary and was nominated for three Emmy Awards.
+Toni Morrison: The Pieces I Am won numerous film festival awards, including the 2020 NAACP Image Award for Outstanding Documentary, and was nominated for three Emmy Awards.